thinkingjet/SpeakSync/technical_breakdown.md

 ### Server-Side Speech Processing

-**Approach**: Process all speech recognition on the server instead of in the browser.
+**Approach**: Process all speech recognition on the server with a whisper model instead of in the browser.

 **Pros**:
 - More consistent recognition quality